 Why do we meet?
 But of course, to chase a multicolored 1.5 inch diameter ball through the woods and sometimes water hazards only to have it ricochet off a tree and nearly knock you down in the process of teeing off from a hole like number 15 tee at the Crown golf course, as an example.

-Men’s softball senior league is sponsored by the YMCA and is made up of men age 55+.
+Men’s softball senior league is sponsored by the YMCA and is made up of men age 55+ (we are allowed 3 under 55).
 All games are played at the Civic Center fields.
 Games are played once a week from May through August.
 Players do not have to be a member of the YMCA to play.
-Anyone can play, no experience necessary, but players will have to supply a glove as the league does not supply any equipment.
+Anyone can play but players will have to supply a glove as the league does not supply any equipment.
 Everyone who shows up will get a chance to bat.
-If interested, contact Tom Andress.

 Snowshoeing is a fun winter activity - especially when we add in food and drinks afterwards!
 Due to the need for snow we will not have a set schedule for outings but will plan to give at least 1 week notice of an event.
 Planning to have a pre-season gathering in late November and then start events in December if we have good early season snow.

 The Walk in the Woods Group meets the third Thursday of each month May through October.
 We hike various trails all over the Grand Traverse region.
 Hikes are easy to moderate and vary between 3 and 5 miles.
 Our pace is such that you can expect moderate exercise that allows breathing room for good conversation and appreciation of scenic views.
 Following the hike, the group meets for lunch at a local restaurant.
 For more information regarding specific hikes click on the hike in the event calendar and refer to the member resource tab/club documents.
 Join us as we explore this beautiful part of God's Country!